nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 ### NISAR L0-L2 Science Product Dependency Graph

 NISAR Quality Assurance software is designed to verify and assess the quality of the eight NISAR L-band L1 and L2 products, nominally generated using the ISCE3 software (https://github.com/isce-framework/isce3).
-The dependency graph and brief descriptions of each L1/L2 product are below, which illustrates the chain of upstream-to-downstream science products.
-This is useful because errors revealed via the QA reports for a downstream product can sometimes have their root cause traced back to the upstream input product.
-For example, if a user sees a concern in a GUNW product's QA report, they might consider looking at the upstream RIFG and RSLC QA reports for insight.
+The dependency graph and brief descriptions of each L1/L2 product are below, which illustrates the upstream-to-downstream chain of the science products.
+This is useful because issues that appear in QA reports for a downstream product sometimes have their root cause traced back to the upstream input product.
+For example, if a user sees an issue in a GUNW granule's QA report, they might look at the upstream RIFG and RSLC granules' QA reports for insight.

 ![Product Dependency Graph](images/product_dependency.jpg)

 ### NISAR L1 and L2 Science Product Descriptions

 Descriptions for the NISAR L1 and L2 science products, which are the inputs to the QA software:

 | Level | Acronym | Product | Description |
 | :---: | :----: | --------- | ----------------- |